Ascend-Huawei/HiFly_Drone/README.md

 2. Turn on DJI Tello and connect it to the 200 DK via a wireless router.
 For more details, please refer to the [TP Link Wireless Router Setup Guide](https://www.notion.so/TP-Link-wireless-router-setup-48546689248b4589a366a1a72173c439).
     >Note that you are not limited to only TPLink Wireless Routers

 3. Once the offline model is in place and the UAV is connected to the 200 DK.
-Activate the virtual environment and navigate to the project's `src` directory to run:
+Activate the virtual environment and navigate to the project's `src` subdirectory:

     1. To prepare the presenter server to view live video footage